Manage In-Database Connections

 When you use SQL Server Authentication, enter passwords without SQL formatting standards.

-- We don't support three or more consecutive pipe characters in passwords.
+- We don't support 3 or more consecutive pipe characters in passwords.

 - Password treatment occurs automatically, so you shouldn't enclose a password in curly brackets or escape any right curly brackets used as a character in a password.